 Museum of Contemporary Art: Just south and east of Water Tower Place is the Museum of Contemporary Art.
 It offers exhibitions of contemporary art and does offer a series of programs including musical performances throughout the year.
 Their museum store is well-worth the trip by itself.
 220 E. Chicago Ave.

 Arts Club of Chicago: A private club that has a public gallery on the first floor.
 Check out the calendar as they have some great temporary exhibitions.
 Make sure to see the Calder sculpture and the Mies van der Rohe staircase that was constructed for its original building and then moved to this new building.
 Many of the 20th century’s most celebrated visual artists received their first solo exhibitions in the United States, or the Midwest, at The Arts Club.
+They also host outside events for Porchlight Theater and other arts organizations.
 201 E. Ontario, east of Michigan Ave.

 Eataly: A block off of Michigan Ave. is Eataly, one of the chain’s newest international locations.
 Here you will find a wonderful market featuring Italian specialties, restaurants, a wine shop and a cooking school.
 You will find plenty of options with 23 eateries from fine dining to a Nutella Bar.
 43 E. Ohio.

 Chicago Poetry Foundation: I was blown away by the architecture of this building which I saw for the first time during Open House Chicago 2011.
 The building is sleek and contemporary.
 There is huge library dedicated to poetry which is open to the public and there is an attractive performance space where they offer programs throughout the year.